RENCI/tx-functional/README.md

  * Work with mypy
  * Pickleable

-We choose functions in uncurried for because mypy doesn't support type variable that only appear in return type of a function signature.
+We choose functions in uncurried form because mypy doesn't support type variable that only appear in return type of a function signature.

 ## classes